Geography

 What will I be studying?

-• Can we close the urban development gap?
+• How can we close the global development gap?

 Career Links

-Careers – Volcanologist, researcher, interpreter, customer service representative, ICT analyst, sustainability officer, geologist, fossil fuel representative, aid worker, public servant, politician, project officer, charity worker.
+Careers – Development officer, researcher, interpreter, risk analysis, ICT analyst, sustainability officer, geologist, aid worker, public servant, politician, project officer, charity worker, urban planner, entrepreneur.

 How will I be assessed?